prchyr/t576Analysis/README.md

 T576Event * ev = new T576Event();

 //load an event by run major, run minor, and event number within that file
-//NOTE: you don't need to have the exact filename. they have timestamps etc in the names, but this will find it just based on the major and minor.
+//NOTE: you don't need to have the exact filename. they have timestamps etc
+//in the names, but this will find it just based on the major and minor.

 ev->loadScopeEvent(4, 6, 1);